 Lack of Knowledge/Unintended Possession

 This defense often arises when the person accused of possessing or disseminating the pornography did not acquire it intentionally.
 If someone accidentally clicks on an attachment of an email or clicks on a link that purports to send the user someplace else but instead sends them child pornography that person did not intend to possess or disseminate it.
 Cookies, viruses, and hidden files can also keep child pornography on a computer without a user even knowing about it.
-Intent is one of the elements of possession and dissemination, so if the person accused lacks the intent through a lack of knowledge or unintended possession, they have a valid defense.
+Intent is one of the elements of possession and dissemination, so if the person accused lacks the intent through a lack of knowledge or unintended possession, they have a valid defense that a child pornography lawyer can use.

 Lack of Possession

 The person accused may also lack the required possession of child pornography.
 This defense comes up often when multiple people share a computer, such as a work computer, where multiple people have access.
 Another user of the computer may have downloaded the material and the person charged was not responsible for the download and may have not even know that the pornography was on the device.
-Forensic experts are needed to show when and how the material was downloaded and this information can be used as a defense in court.
+Forensic experts are needed to show when and how the material was downloaded and this information can be used as a defense in court by a child pornography lawyer.

 Child pornography often involve the police searching devices containing the images.
 Perhaps the police searched the devices without a warrant or without getting true consent from the owner of the device.
 Alternatively the warrant may be defective or the police may search beyond the scope of a warrant or may lie to get a warrant.
-An experienced criminal defense attorney can get evidence seized in an illegal search thrown out in court.
+An experienced child pornography lawyer can get evidence seized in an illegal search thrown out in court.